redsanket/spark/external/oozie/guide/cookbook.rst

        <error to="fail" />
    </action>

 #.
-Specify a ``wf:actionData`` function to refer to the output of the java action in the workflow.
-For example:o
+Specify a ``wf:actionData`` function to refer to the output of the Java action in the Workflow XML.
+For example:

    .. code-block:: xml